 It seems as though Paul had discovered the essence of true joy.
-I hope and pray that as you work through this bible study of Philippians, you will discover it too.
+I hope and pray that as you work through this Philippians Bible Study, you will discover it too.

 3 Ways to Use this Bible Study Guide of Philippians